tktracker/IntuneDocs/intune/apps/app-provisioning-profile-ios.md

 5. Click **Next: Assignments**.<br>
    The **Assignments** page allows you can assign the profile to users and devices.
 It is important to note that you can assign a profile to a device whether or not the device is managed by Intune.
 6. Click **Next: Review + create** to review the values you entered for the profile.
-7. When you are done, click **Create** to create the iOS app provisioning profile in Intune.
+7. When you are done, click **Create** to create the iOS/iPadOS app provisioning profile in Intune.

 ## Next steps

-Assign the profile to the required iOS devices.
+Assign the profile to the required iOS/iPadOS devices.
 For more information, use the steps in [How to assign device profiles](../device-profile-assign.md).